hallgaeuer/azerothcore-wotlk/README.md

 Health and Damage values were readjusted for all raids Specific values can be seen in the mod_quickbalance_* tables.

-The 25man versions of raids are planned to be more challenging modes.
+The 25man versions of raids are currently disabled.
+Drops from 25 mans are found in 10 man versions.

 Currently done:

 - [x] Naxxramas 10
-- [ ] Naxxramas 25
 - [x] Obsidian Sanctum 10
-- [ ] Obsidian Sanctum 25
 - [x] Eye of Eternity 10
-- [ ] Eye of Eternity 25

 ### Naxxramas